Where Can You Go Wild Camping in the UK?

 In England, Wales and Northern Ireland

-Additionally, there are remote and spacious campsites available throughout the country with limited pitches and unique settings.
+Additionally, there are plenty of remote and spacious campsites available throughout the country with limited pitches and unique settings.
+Giving the feel of a wild camp spot — without the limitations and red tape.

 In Scotland